FAQs about the online application process to become an Estonian e-resident

 Read our blog post covering the online application process in detail and FAQs, covering the key steps on how to apply for Estonian e-Residency:

 This article will not cover the process beyond submitting your online application form and how it is processed - i.e. it will not cover what happens next or how to pick up your card.
-These topics I will cover in a future article.
+These topics I have covered in this article about card collection.

 The article also doesn't cover why you should apply for e-Residency or whether it will suit your particular situation.
 For this information, I encourage you to read the article Is e-Residency for me?